vineyard-bloom/bloom-forms/README.md

 - Note that the IDs match ('login-form'), and the fieldNames match the names of the TextInputs.

 ## Contributing
 Fork this repo, run `yarn test` and ensure everything passes, then bundle with `yarn build`.
-PRs will be merged and published to npm.
+Accepted PRs will be merged and published to npm.

 ## Required Props
 ### Field Names